 If this is not your first baby, make a plan for your older children as well.
 Who will stay with your older kids when you go into labor?
 I recommend having a few people on standby since they are essentially on-call day or night to come over and help.
-You don’t want someone to fall through, and that be the only person you were counting on.
+You don’t want someone to fall through and be the only person you were counting on.

 Think about who can help you with your older children when you bring the baby home.
 Who will entertain them, make sure their meals are prepared, take them to school, etc.?
 Of course, you will want to do some of the activities yourself.
 However, you will need help since you will also be caring for a newborn.
-Write a list of people who are familiar with your older child or children or find a sibling doula who can come over while you are in labor.
+Write a list of people familiar with your older child or children, or find a sibling doula who can come over while you are in labor.
 Whoever you choose, write out your child’s routine and any needs they may have.
 There will be so much change for the older siblings.
-Having them stay on their routine will provide some familiarity and consistency and a better transition for the whole family.
+Having them stay in their routine will provide some familiarity and consistency and a better transition for the whole family.

 8. Pet Care

 You don’t want to forget about your fur babies!
-Think ahead about who could come over and walk your dogs, feed your pets, let them out if they need to go outside to go potty, and give them their medications if they are on any, etc. This can be a friend, family member, neighbor, dog walker, or pet sitter.
-It is also a good idea to schedule some dog walking the first few weeks you are home, so your pups also get some fresh air and exert some energy.
+Think ahead about who could come over and walk your dogs, feed your pets, let them out if they need to go outside to go potty, give them their medications if they are on any, etc. This can be a friend, family member, neighbor, dog walker, or pet sitter.
+It is also good to schedule some dog walking the first few weeks you are home, so your pups also get some fresh air and exert some energy.

 9. Mommy and Daddy Time/ Me Time

 While it is wonderful to connect as a family with the new baby, it’s also important to have some alone time.
 Whether you spend that time alone or alone together — just you and your partner — it will give you the mental break and connection you both need.
 Think about what calms you and what brings you joy.
 What makes you laugh?
 What do you enjoy doing that re-energizes and refuels you?
 Have your partner create a list as well.
 And think of a list of activities that you can do together.
-It can even be as simple as enjoying a sweet treat on the couch as you watch a movie together before bed.
+It can even be as simple as enjoying a sweet treat on the couch while watching a movie together before bed.
 Make your lists, and then think about how you can make those things happen for both of you.

 10. Community Support

 Now that you are bringing a baby into the world, you’ll want to make friendships with people who also have children.
-They will understand the crazy schedules and sleepless nights and normalize much of what you will experience.
+They will understand the crazy schedules and sleepless nights and normalize much of what you experience.
 These could be neighbors, friends, or coworkers that you already know, or they could be people in a local mom’s group that you have never met before.
-Maybe you connected with one or two of the couples in your childbirth classes or parenting classes.
-Write a list of people who have young babies or of groups that you could join to build your mama tribe and support network.
+Maybe you connected with one or two couples in your childbirth classes or parenting classes.
+Write a list of people who have young babies or groups you could join to build your mom tribe and support network.
 It’s wonderful to feel like you’re not alone going through the challenges and triumphs of parenthood.
 No one understands more than another new parent.

 11. Mental Health Support